 Stavros Niarchos Foundation supported our East Africa children’s reading project in 2011-2012, enabling us to set up lively and welcoming children’s corners in a total of twelve libraries in Kenya and Tanzania and to provide 23 primary schools in mainland Tanzania and on Zanzibar with school libraries in a box to use in classrooms.
 From 2013 to 2015 the Stavros Niarchos Foundation is supporting a project to extend children’s corners to 10 more Kenyan libraries and to pilot the use of digital devices in three children’s corner libraries

-The Sobell Trust helps fund our provision of children’s books to the Tamer Institute for Community Education in Palestine.
+The Sobell Foundation helps fund our provision of children’s books to the Tamer Institute for Community Education in Palestine.
 Iman Ammus, the chief librarian at Tamer, describes the impact that Book Aid International materials made during a military curfew: “Reading became a form of stress relief and gave the readers a chance to do something productive while under curfew.
 It gave them the chance to free their imagination and escape their situation.”

 We are also extremely grateful to the following: